 - Dyson HP04: Amazing budget-friendly Dyson Link app-enabled big air purifier.

 - Dyson HP06: Overpriced new big air purifier with Cryptomic tech.

 Dyson Pure Cool Series (Most Powerful)

 In many ways, Dyson Pure Cool units are ‘cooler’ than Pure Hot+Cool units.
-Previous heater models need to create 1500W for heating (that impacts the design, size of a unit); Pure Cool units can operate at eco-friendly 40W easily.
+Previous heater models need to create 1500W for heating (that impacts the design and size of a unit); Pure Cool units can easily operate at eco-friendly 40W.

 Dyson Pure Cool series devices TP01, TP02, TP04, and TP06 are the quintessential Dyson air purifiers.
 In addition to air purification (which is what we’re all looking for when buying an air purifier), the fan also proves a cool breeze during the summers.

 All 4 Dyson Pure Cool series air purifiers are floor-based towers.

 Example: TP01 and TP02 are 40 inches tall.
 TP04 and TP04, for comparison, are a bit taller, with 41.5-inch and 41.3-inch height, respectively.

 Pure Cool air purifiers also some handy features, such as: